 I am Dr. William Grey, M.D. and internist in Titchfield Engalnd.
 I am relocating my family to Madison, Wisconsin and I am interested in retention of you services to buy a house.
 Please send me information about homes that costing $400,000 to $600,000.

 Sounds too good to be true?
-In most cases it is too good to be true – it is a complex scam.
+In most cases it is too good to be true – it is a complex scam that we first wrote about in 2010.
+Its back and scammers are posing as oil rig workers from China.

 Falling for the Scam

-But, the scammers are sophisticated and even the suspicious, cautious REALTOR or attorney can get sucked into the scam.
+The scammers are sophisticated and even the suspicious, cautious REALTOR or attorney can fall prey.
 A wealthy, out of town buyer relocating to your area is every REALTOR’s dream.
-When you look up the foreign doctor’s name, you will find his information checks out.
+When you look up the foreign buyer’s name, you will find his information checks out.
 And, upon further emails, he will be very specific about his needs and wishes.
 He will tell you about his wife and children, his need to for 3 or more bedrooms, his desire to be near a school and he may even tell you the neighborhood he likes best.

-Then, after sending 5 or 6 listings, the good Doctor will tell you he is ready to buy MLS Listing 0654321, the beautiful colonial on the west side.
+Then, after sending 5 or 6 listings, he will tell you he is ready to buy MLS Listing 0654321, the beautiful colonial on the west side.
 “Please make a full price offer, unless you think, in your judgment, that a different amount would be appropriate.”
-The Doctor will also provide you with the name of his financial advisor in New York and ask you for a referral to a local attorney.
+He will also provide you with the name of his financial advisor in New York and ask you for a referral to a local attorney.

 At this point, the deal still seems suspicious, too good to be true, and likely to be a scam.
 But how can it be?
 He’s using a local attorney.
 He has a financial advisor at Global Financial, Inc. in Manhattan.
 And, his emails are so specific.